Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 **Powers**:

 - [[Immortal]].
-- Mesmerism: When **it commands you**, roll +Cool.
+- Mesmerism: When **it commands you**, roll [[+Cool]].
 On a 10+, you can choose whether to do it or not.
 If you do, mark experience and take +1 [[forward]].
 On a 7-9, you can choose whether you do it or not.
 If you do, mark experience.
 If you don’t, take +1 the next time he tries to mesmerise you.
 On a miss, you do what it asks.
 - Transform into wolf, bat, or shadow.
 - Extremely strong.
 - Can climb any wall.